-Temperature range, °C ≤300 300 to 600 600 to 800 800 to 1 000 1 000 to 1 200 >1 200 Temperature tolerance, °C ±2 ±3 ±4 ±5 ±7 By agreement
+Temperature range , °C ≤300 300 to 600 600 to 800 800 to 1 000 1 000 to 1 200 >1 200 Temperature tolerance , °C ±2 ±3 ±4 ±5 ±7 By agreement

 Thermocouple sheaths shall be used to protect the thermocouple wires.
-The thermocouple sheaths shall withstand fully the test temperature and environment.
+The thermocouple sheaths shall fully withstand the test temperature and environment.

-A specimen thermocouple shall be positioned as close as possible to the crucibles.
-The temperature of the test piece shall be deduced from the furnace calibration using dummy test pieces in an appropriate environment under thermal equilibrium.
+A specimen thermocouple shall be positioned as close as possible to the test piece.
+If the experimental condition does not allow the use of such a thermocouple, the temperature of the test piece has to be deduced from the furnace calibration using dummy test pieces in an appropriate environment.